Topical antifungal: General mechanisms

-General Precautions
+General precautions

 Prior to using topical antifungals, wash the affected area with soap and water and dry it completely, Wash both hands thoroughly after applying topical preparations.
 Apply a thin layer of topical antifungals to the area of infection.
 Avoid using occlusive dressings or wrappings unless otherwise directed by a clinician.

 Topical antifungal medications usually come with side effects.
 Some patients may develop itching or local irritations after the application of these products.
 Consult a pharmacist or clinician if the treated area shows signs of increased irritation or possible sensitization such as erythema, pruritus, burning, blistering, swelling, or oozing.
 These drugs can also interact with food and various medications.
-Inform pharmacists or clinicians of existing or contemplated concomitant therapy, including prescription and Over-the-counter drugs, dietary or herbal supplements and any concomitant illnesses.
+Inform pharmacists or clinicians of existing or contemplated concomitant therapy, including prescription and over-the-counter drugs, dietary or herbal supplements and any concomitant illnesses.
 Therefore, topical antifungals should be used with caution after seeking advice from medical professionals.

 Classes of antifungals

 Azole antifungals

 Azole antifungals are generally divided into two groups, imidazoles and triazoles.
-Common examples of imidazoles include clotrimazole, econazole, miconazole, ketoconazole, while fluconazole, itraconazole, posaconazole and voriconazole fall under triazoles group.
+Common examples of imidazoles include clotrimazole, econazole, miconazole, ketoconazole, while fluconazole, itraconazole, posaconazole and voriconazole fall under the triazole group.
 Both groups cause substantial damage in fungal membrane integrity by lowering ergosterol levels, along with the loss of cytoplasmic components, thus bringing similar effects to the polyene antifungals.

 Mechanism of action

 Azole antifungal drugs exert their effects by inhibiting the synthesis of the sterol components of the fungal membrane.
-Azoles are predominantly fungistatic which inhibit the growth of the fungus instead of killing the fungus.
+Azoles are predominantly fungistatic, which inhibit the growth of the fungus instead of killing it.
 These drugs target the ergosterol biosynthetic pathway by inhibiting the C-14 α-demethylase, a cytochrome P450 enzyme, thus preventing the demethylation of lanosterol to ergosterol which is an essential component of the fungal cell membrane.
 The impaired synthesis of ergosterol leads to a cascade of membrane defects.
 Hence, fungal cell growth is inhibited due to the disrupted structure and function of the membrane.

 Clinical use

-Most topically used azole antifungals belong to the imidazole group, listed below are some of the most common azole antifungals according to the British National Formulary.
+Most topically used azole antifungals belong to the imidazole group; listed below are some of the most common azole antifungals according to the British National Formulary.